azdavis/azdavis.net/posts/en/pl-idea-tooling.md

 strings (the input code) to strings (the output compiled artifacts).

 By contrast, a language server is a long-running, stateful process.
-It starts up when you start up your text editor and keeps running as long as it's open.
-It builds and maintains a semantic model of the codebase, updating the model in response to your changes of the code.
+It starts up the text editor starts up and keeps running as long as it's open.
+It builds and maintains a semantic model of the codebase, updating the model in response to changes to the code.

 To be [responsive][lang-srv-perf], a language server should incrementally update its semantic model, as opposed to recalculating it wholesale every time.

-As an example, it would be unsustainable if, every time you changed a single function's body, the language server had to re-typecheck the entire codebase.
+As an example, it would be unsustainable if, every time we changed a single function's body, the language server had to re-typecheck the entire codebase.
 This might work for an initial proof-of-concept on a small codebase, but for large ones, the responsiveness of the language server would drop precipitously.